techidaily/site-facebook/source/_posts/direct-sync-of-social-media-share-instagram-reels-post-on-facebook.md

 ## How to Link Facebook and Instagram

  Sharing your Instagram Reels on Facebook is an excellent way to leverage both platforms' audiences, especially since Instagram's Reels feature has become so vital.
-Meta has also introduced the option to[create Reels on Facebook](https://www.makeuseof.com/how-to-create-reels-facebook/) .
+Meta has also introduced the option to [create Reels on Facebook](https://www.makeuseof.com/how-to-create-reels-facebook/) .

  However, you may prefer to share your current or future Instagram content as Reels on Facebook, rather than navigating the new creation tools and starting from scratch on the platform.